 The Hague Human Rights Film Festival 2024

-Global Human Rights Defence (ghrd) is proud to announce the 4th edition of its annual The Hague Human Rights Film Festival, taking place on November 21, 2024.
-This year’s theme, “Children’s Rights,” will shine a spotlight on the myriad issues affecting children worldwide.
-Through a curated selection of films and documentaries, we will explore topics such as access to education and nutrition, the impacts of conflict and violence, and the fight for a sustainable future.
-Join us in The Hague this November to advocate for and celebrate children’s rights.
+Global Human Rights Defence (GHRD) proudly hosted the 4th edition of its annual The Hague Human Rights Film Festival on November 21, 2024.
+This year’s theme, “Children’s Rights,” shone a spotlight on the myriad issues affecting children worldwide.
+Through a curated selection of films and documentaries, the festival explored topics such as access to education and nutrition, the impacts of conflict and violence, and the fight for a sustainable future.
+Attendees gathered in The Hague to advocate for and celebrate children’s rights.

 Festival Objectives